 Do a yellow sticker haul

-One of my top vegetarian batch cooking tips would be to do a yellow sticker haul before starting to cook.
+One of my top vegetarian batch cooking tips would be to do a yellow sticker haul, or to buy a Too Good To Go magic bag before starting to cook.
 I have a mixed views on reduced food and I’ve previous written about yellow reduced stickers and the reasons why I don’t actively seek Whoopsies out.
 However, as I’m sure any seasoned reduced raider would agree, it’s the meat that’s often fought over, whilst bags of onions, tomatoes and potatoes often go unsold.
-With that in mind, if you are wanting to create some meals, you should definitely check out the reduced items.
+With that in mind, if you are wanting to create some meals, you should definitely check out reduced items via the supermarket and the Too Good To Go app.
 Not only will it save on waste, but it will help your pocket too!

 If you want to prepare vegetarian meals affordably, then you need to make sure that your recipes are seasonal.
 There’s no point making a butternut squash curry if you can’t readily get your hands on squash in March.
 So look at what’s plentiful in the supermarkets and base your recipes around that information.